 Voluntary or mandatory system?
 Mandatory.

-Notification trigger/filing deadline

-Notification must be filed if the transaction:

-- constitutes a merger, consolidation or acquisition (of shares or assets) resulting in a concentration/change of control;

-- meets the jurisdictional thresholds;

-and

-- · is between non-affiliated entities.

-Foreign-to-foreign mergers may have to be notified if they have a nexus with the Indonesian market.

-The transaction must be notified to the Indonesian Competition Commission (KPPU) within 30 business days of the transaction becoming legally effective.

-Clearance deadlines (Phase I/Phase II)

-In Phase I, the KPPU has three business days to check the completeness of the notification documents and if the transaction is notifiable.
+Notification trigger/filing deadline Notification must be filed if the transaction: constitutes a merger, consolidation or acquisition (of shares or assets) resulting in a concentration/change of control; meets the jurisdictional thresholds; and is between non - affiliated entities.
+Foreign - to - foreign transactions that satisfy the above criteria may have to be notified if they have a nexus with the Indonesian market.
+Currently, the Indonesian Competition Commission (KPPU) applies a dual - nexus approach, meaning that both undertakings involved in the transaction must have assets in, or sales to Indonesia, either directly or indirectly through affiliates or subsidiaries.
+The transaction must be notified to the KPPU within 30 business days of the transaction becoming legally effective.
+Clearance deadlines (Phase I/Phase II) In Phase I, the KPPU has three business days to check the completeness of the notification documents and if the transaction is notifiable.
 In Phase II, after the Phase I period has ended and if notification is deemed to be required, the KPPU has a further 90 business days to carry out its assessment and issue its opinion.
 Simplified assessment is available for transactions that are not expected to create competition issues.

-Substantive test for clearance

-The KPPU carries out a comprehensive assessment if the Herfindahl-Hirschman Index (HHI) is between 1,500 and 2,500, and the change in HHI is above 250; or the HHI is above 2,500 and the change is above 150.
-If the market concentration test is positive, the KPPU will consider entry barriers.
+The KPPU carries out a comprehensive assessment if the Herfindahl - Hirschman Index (HHI) is between 1,500 and 2,500, and the change in HHI is above 250; or the HHI is above 2,500 and the change is above 150.
+If the market concentration test is positive, the KPPU will consider certain factors, including entry barriers and potential anti - competitive behaviour.
+Penalties A late notification penalty of 1 billion rupiahs per day up to a maximum of 25 billion rupiahs applies.
+Remarks Not applicable.

-Penalties

-A late notification penalty of 1 billion rupiahs per day up to a maximum of 25 billion rupiahs applies.

-Remarks

-Not applicable.